dbt-labs/dbt-utils/README.md

 Asserts that a valid SQL expression is true for all records.
 This is useful when checking integrity across columns.
 Examples:

-- Verify an outcome based on the application of basic alegbraic operations between columns.
+- Verify an outcome based on the application of basic algebraic operations between columns.
 - Verify the length of a column.
 - Verify the truth value of a column.